HereLiesAz/VerticalCarousel/README.md

 # VerticalCarousel for Jetpack Compose

-A library providing the vertical Material 3 carousels that Google hasn't yet.
-This provides a suite of vertical carousel components that mirror the API and behavior of the official horizontal M3 carousels.
+A library providing the vertical Material 3 carousels that Google hasn't... yet.
+This provides a suite of vertical carousel components that mirror the API and behavior of the official horizontal M3 carousels, built around a spec-compliant Keyline-based engine.

 ## Installation